 Not just for beauty...

 The use of neuromodulators (commonly referred to by the brand name, "Botox") is not limited to cosmetic use only.
 There are medical indications for its use as well, including the treatment of migraines, depression, muscle spasms, and to achieve more facial symmetry after a stroke.
-Make an appointment and come in to the clinic if you'd like to discuss the therapeutic use of neuromodulators.
+Make an appointment with the clinic if you'd like to discuss the therapeutic use of neuromodulators.

 Beautiful, natural results